Latest update: 2020-04-15 17:21:03

 The declaration is renewable every year.
 If the situation changes, the professional must declare them.

-To go further Articles R. 1132-4 and R. 4331-12 of the Public Health Code; December 8, 2017 order on the prior declaration of services for genetic counsellors, medical physicists and pharmacy and hospital pharmacy preparers, as well as for occupations in Book III of Part IV of the Public Health Code.
+For further information: Articles R. 1132-4 and R. 4331-12 of the Public Health Code; December 8, 2017 order on the prior declaration of services for genetic counsellors, medical physicists and pharmacy and hospital pharmacy preparers, as well as for occupations in Book III of Part IV of the Public Health Code.

 b.
 Application for authorization of exercise for the national for a permanent exercise (LE)